fontforge/fontforge/CONTRIBUTING.md

 Contributing Code
 ------------------------

+**We request that all pull requests be actively reviewed by at least one other developer, and for 2014 Frank Trampe has volunteered to do that if no one else gets there first, and aims to do so within 1 week of pull request submission.**

+Contribute directly to the codebase using GitHub's Pull Requests.

+- Fork the [FontForge repository](https://github.com/fontforge/fontforge) from GitHub.
+- Commit your changes locally using `git`, and push them to your personal fork.
+- From the main page of your fork, click on the green “Fork” button in order to submit a Pull Request.
+- Your pull request will be tested via [Travis CI](https://travis-ci.org/) to automatically indicate that your changes do not prevent compilation.
+FontForge is a big program, so Travis can easily take over 20 minutes to confirm your changes are buildable.
+Please be patient.
+- If it reports back that there are problems, you can log into the Travis system and check the log report for your pull request to see what the problem was.
+If no error is shown, just re-run the Travis test for your pull-request (that failed) to see a fresh report since the last report may be for someone else that did a later pull request, or for mainline code.
+If you add new code to fix your issue/problem, then take note that you need to check the next pull request in the Travis system.
+Travis issue numbers are different from GitHub issue numbers.

 ### Coding Style

 Some of these guidelines are not followed in the oldest code in the repository, however their use